thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Views_with_Directives_and_Filters.desc.md

 ### Exercise

 Turn to a neighbor and discuss in your own words what you think an Angular directive is.
-Name at least 3 built-in directives that we have used so far.
+Name some built-in directives that we have used so far.

 ## How to use built-in Angular directives